Ka-raS/School-Assignment-2/README.md

 # Image Classification
-A school project involves classifying CIFAR-10 images using 3 layers Multi-Layer Perceptron and Convolutional Neural Network.
+A school project involves classifying CIFAR-10 images using Multi-Layer Perceptron and Convolutional Neural Network.

 Outputs directories are displayed on terminal.
 Total runtime is way longer than it should have been.